 - 1. Excavate to the bottom elevation of the proposed infiltration facility. - 2.
-Measure the infiltration rate of the underlying soil using either the EPA falling head percolation test procedure as modified for Thurston County (described below), the EPA falling head percolation test procedure as modified by Clark County (2008) (refer to Clark County Drainage Manual), the double ring infiltrometer test (ASTM D3385)(not described here, use ASTM procedure), or the Department of Ecology large scale Pilot Infiltration Test (PIT) described below and presented in the Stormwater Management Manual for Western Washington (Ecology 2005). - 3.
+Measure the infiltration rate of the underlying soil using either the EPA falling head percolation test procedure as modified for Thurston County (described below), the EPA falling head percolation test procedure as modified by Clark County (2015) (refer to Clark County Drainage Manual), the double ring infiltrometer test (ASTM D3385)(not described here, use ASTM procedure), or the Department of Ecology large and small scale Pilot Infiltration Test (PIT) described below and presented in the Stormwater Management Manual for Western Washington (Ecology 2012). - 3.
 Fill test hole or apparatus with water and maintain at depths above the test elevation for saturation periods specific to the appropriate test. - 4.
 Following the saturation period, the infiltration rate shall be determined in accordance with the specified test procedures. - 5.
-Perform the minimum required number of infiltration tests at the proposed infiltration facility location as specified in Volume III, Chapter 2, Section 2.3.3 and by recommendations of the geotechnical professional. - 6.
+Perform at least three small-scale tests for each proposed infiltration facility location or the minimum required number of infiltration tests at the proposed infiltration facility location as specified in Volume III, Chapter 2, Section 2.3.3 and by recommendations of the geotechnical professional. - 6.
 Determine a representative infiltration rate.